IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .source}

-To print something in Julia, we will use println and not print because the println("...") method prints the string "..." and moves the cursor to a new line (adds a new line to the end of output).
+To print the output of a command, we will use the **println** command and not **print** because the println("...") method prints the string "..." and moves the cursor to a new line (adds a new line to the end of output).
 The print("...") method instead prints just the string "...", but does not move the cursor to a new line.:
 ```python
 println("I am excited to learn Julia!")
 ```